-Any person age birth to 21 suspected of being DeafBlind is eligible for services.
+Any person age birth - 21 years suspected of being DeafBlind is eligible for services.

 It should be noted that to be eligible for Project Reach services, a student does NOT have to have the deaf-blind eligibility on an IEP.
-Please see this Clarification of Eligibility document for more information.
+Please see this document that clarifies Deafblind IEP Eligibility for more information.

 The following medical conditions may lead to eligibility: